shaardie/blog/content/infset.md

         List() ([]interface{}, error)
     }

-Now it should be clear why there are some error in returns which are always `nil` in the previous sections.
+Now it should be clear why there is returned some errors which are always `nil` in the previous sections.
 This is to fit the interface which is written much more generic than needed for the two existing implementations.

 ## Adapt Structs to fit the Set Interface